 On the other hand, if users do not have a list of papers to start with, they can focus on the articles that report target-disease associations.
 They should use a pre-configured search in Europe PMC that returns publications with known associations only.
 As of May 2018, there are more than 1.7 million such articles in Europe PMC.

 7. Wow, these are impressive numbers.
-It's been great to learn more about Europe PMC, thank you for taking part of this Q&A. Before we go, do you have any final comments?
+It's been great to learn more about Europe PMC, thank you for taking part in this Q&A. Before we go, do you have any final comments?

 I have two, actually.
 Firstly, I’d like to encourage users to give feedback on our annotations by getting in touch with the Open Targets support team.